-Mobile retargeting, or mobile app retargeting, means showing advertisements to people who have previously engaged with your website or your mobile app.
-These ads will try to drive users to a specific page of your app.
-It helps you maximize your returns from potential and present customers, and also increases your brand awareness.
+Mobile retargeting, or mobile app retargeting, means showing advertisements to people who have previously engaged with your website or app.
+These ads drive users to a specific page of the application.
+It is an app marketing strategy that can help in maximizing the returns from potential and present customers, and can also increase your brand awareness.

 According to eMarketer, 3 out of 5 viewers notice and consider visiting the product for which they have already seen on another website.
 Another study shows that retargeted website visitors are more likely to convert to sales by 43%.

 Retargeting your ads includes showing advertisements to both present and potential customers.
-For example, you could retarget a person who visited your ecommerce website but didn’t download your app.
-On the other hand, you could also show an ad to someone who has already downloaded your app and made a purchase to keep them engaged with the app.
+For example, you could retarget a person who visited your e-commerce website but didn’t download your app.
+You could also use retargeting as a mobile marketing campaign to increase the engagement rate of your app by serving ads to users who have already installed it.

-Mobile retargeting is based on the deep links technology.
+Mobile retargeting is based on app deep linking technology.
 Deep links are the links that directly lead a user to a page on an app on their phone when they click on it.

-For mobile retargeting to work, the deep link should lead the user to a relevant page on the mobile app, and not always the home screen.
+For mobile retargeting to work, the deep link should lead the user to a relevant section of the app, and not always the home screen.
 An example of a deep link would be someone’s Instagram profile link on Facebook.
 When you tap on the profile link, Instagram automatically opens on your phone, and instead of the home page, it takes you to the profile of the person you click.
 That is a deep link.

-In case a person doesn’t have the mobile app, the link should lead them to the App Store or Google Play Store.
+In case a person doesn’t have the app, the link (known as a deferred link in this instance) should lead them to the App Store or Google Play Store.
 For example, if you have visited or bought from the Amazon website at least once and don’t have the Amazon app on your phone, then you will be led to Amazon app’s download page when you click on a product advertisement on Facebook by Amazon.

-These are the reasons you should be using mobile retargeting:
+These are the reasons you should be using retargeting mobile advertising:

 Retargeted online users are 70% more likely to convert into a paying customer.